Ugh-that-guy/teveller/Teveller-CRB.md

 Civilian ship lasers are considered Gunnery Weapons vs. vehicles.
 Civilian ship missiles are considered Heavy weapons but cause 1D AV hits when penetrating vehicle armor.
 Any heavier starship weapons will destroy any vehicle on a successful hit.
 Any starship weapons will utterly vaporize human-sized targets.

 Psionics
 Many science fiction genres posit that in the future, humanity may unlock the powers of the mind, allowing humans to reliably produce tangible psychic effects.
-Note that in Cepheus Deluxe, psionics are rare and potentially very powerful.
+Note that in TevellerRPG, psionics are rare and potentially very powerful.
 Their use in a campaign is subject to the Referee’s discretion.

 Psionic Training
 The Referee may decide to allow one or more psionic characters.
 In that case, roll 2D to determine the character’s Psionic Strength (PSI) characteristic.
 The character may gain one of the following psionic talents.
 They may also attempt to gain further psionic talents.
 For each additional psionic talent, throw PSI 8+ to receive that talent.
 Apply a DM-1 per talent the character already has.
 The five psionic talents are: